 Citrus fruits are excellent sources of Vitamin C which is important to boost immunity.
 This is beneficial in treating malaria.

 How-to: A few drops of lime in a glass of freshly squeezed lemon juice should be fed to your little one every day.
 Additionally, fresh oranges or orange juice should be fed daily.

 3. Fever Nut

-How to: Take six grams of the seeds with a glass of water and feed it 4 hours before the attack of the fever.
-One glass should be taken after one hour of attack.
+How-to: Take six grams of the seeds with a glass of water and feed it 4 hours before the attack of the fever.
+One glass should be taken after one hour of the bite.

 4. Holy Basil

 Holy basil helps bring down the fever and protect the blood cells.
 It also has anti-bacterial properties which make it extremely effective against malaria.

 How-to: Boil leaves of holy basil with black pepper powder or powdered cardamom in half a litre of water.
 Feed this concoction to your child.

 Cinnamon’s anti-inflammatory properties help provide relief from symptoms of malaria-like nausea, loss of appetite, indigestion and cramps.

 How-to: Boil one teaspoon of powdered cinnamon in a glass of water with a pinch of pepper powder and a teaspoon of honey.
 Feed it to your child every day.